 Delphi has been producing forecasts since June and started sharing its forecasts with the U.S. Centers for Disease Control and Prevention in July.

 Delphi has worked with Google, Facebook and other companies to gather its disease indicators, which include medical tests, hospital admission and browser searches related to COVID-19.

-"Google's support has been — and will continue to be — absolutely vital to our COVID-19 response," said Ryan Tibshirani, co-leader with Roni Rosenfeld of the Delphi group.
+"Google's support has been — and will continue to be — absolutely vital to our COVID-19 response," said Ryan Tibshirani, who co-leads the Delphi group with Roni Rosenfeld.
 "We are indebted to Google for this support.
 This is the silver lining of this pandemic: You find out just how many people and organizations, such as Google, are truly generous, and want to help."

 Tibshirani, associate professor of statistics and machine learning, and Rosenfeld, head of the Machine Learning Department, created the Delphi group eight years ago to perform epidemic forecasting, most notably for seasonal influenza.
-Google has provided search data in support of that effort for the last five years.
+Google has provided search data to support that effort for the last five years.

-This year, the CDC asked CMU to extend its tracking and forecasting to include COVID-19 and Google has continued to provide search data, as well as distributing a survey question asking users if they are suffering symptoms associated with COVID-19.
+This year, the CDC asked CMU to extend its tracking and forecasting to include COVID-19, and Google has continued to provide search data, as well as distributing a survey question asking users if they are experiencing symptoms associated with COVID-19.

-During the pandemic period, the Delphi Research Group has grown to over 40 people, including faculty, students and staff as well as volunteer contributors from outside the university.
+During the pandemic period, the Delphi Research Group has grown to more than 40 people, including faculty, students and staff as well as volunteer contributors from outside the university.
 Last year, the CDC named Delphi one of two National Centers of Excellence for Influenza Forecasting.